 And while we’re on the subject, here is one more way to edit your CTA design.
 Now, you can add there an icon – an image or GIF.
 This approach will be especially applicable to actions that can be visually represented.
-For example, Add to Cart can be paired with a cart icon, Hot Sales with a fire icon, Call Us with a phone ringing icon.
+For example, Add to Cart can be paired with a cart icon, Hot Sales with a fire icon, and Call Us with a phone ringing icon.

 Note, however, that when adding an icon to the CTA, choose one with a transparent background.
 Otherwise, it will look rather unprofessional on all buttons but white.

 As a rule, CTA buttons are either square or rounded.
 But if you want a custom design, you can upload an image as a CTA and add a hyperlink to it.